Citation, DOI & article data

 Some publications consider plantar fasciitis to be synonymous with plantar fasciopathy 10,11, although others consider the latter entity to represent a broader range of pathologies with the former specifically having an inflammatory component.

 Commonest cause of heel pain in adults ref.

 Pain on the undersurface of the heel on weight-bearing is the principal complaint.
 It can be worse when weight is borne after a period of rest (e.g. in the morning) and eases with walking.
 Passive dorsiflexion of the toes may exacerbate discomfort.

-It is generally a low-grade inflammatory process involving the plantar aponeurosis with or without the involvement of the perifascial structures.
+Plantar fasciitis is generally a low-grade inflammatory process involving the plantar aponeurosis with or without the involvement of the perifascial structures.

-It can arise from several factors:
+It may arise from several factors:

 - mechanical: stress of repetitive trauma (more common)

 - systemic: as an enthesopathy in association with seronegative spondyloarthropathies

 Plain film features are non-specific but may show an associated plantar calcaneal spur although this is also seen in asymptomatic individuals.
 The thickness of the fascia may be increased to more than 4.5 mm.

 Ultrasound is often the initial imaging modality of choice; it typically shows increased thickness of the fascia (>4.5 mm) and a hypoechoic fascia 3.